-We have also had the chance to directly influence local methanol treatment protocols.
-In addition, the team has started to support the MSF missions in India and Russia – two countries with high prevalence of methanol poisoning and regular outbreaks.
-In 2017 the team visited Russia and Indonesia several times, holding lectures and trainings for MoH health professionals and MSF staff, including a visit to Irkutsk in the wake of the December 2016 outbreak that claimed almost 100 lives.
-The project has also been a door opener for MSF missions in general, connecting MSF to government officials, MoH, NGP’s and experts.
+We have also had the chance to support missions and influence local methanol treatment protocols in countries with high prevalence of methanol poisoning.
+In 2017 and 2018 the team visited Russia and Indonesia several times, holding lectures and trainings for MoH health professionals and MSF staff, including a visit to Irkutsk in the wake of the December 2016 outbreak that claimed almost 100 lives.
+In 2019, we supported the mission in Cambodia, working with local health authorities to develop a new national protocol for methanol poisoning.
+Most recently in 2021, we supported the mission in Bangladesh and the health authorities with locally adapted educational materials and a training webinar.
+Through the years, the project has been a door opener for MSF missions in general, connecting MSF to government officials, MoH, NGO’s and experts.

 It is also important to ensure that the project is properly anchored in the MSF movement internationally, and in Oslo University Hospital and the Health Department of Norway.

 With the increasing demand for the project’s expertise, we need to develop and ensure the continuity and sustainability of the project by maintaining an operational, functional and wide project base.
 This includes a pool of available experts and project staff, as well as necessary and practical working conditions in place for the participants.